-- (a) the financial report of Mount Rommel Mining Limited and controlled entities is in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the company's and consolidated entity's financial position as at 30 June 2011 and of their performance for the year ended on that date; - (ii) complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001; - (b) the financial report complies with International Financial Reporting Standards as disclosed in Note1.
+- a. the financial report of Mount Rommel Mining Limited is in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the consolidated entity's financial position as at 30 June 2012 and of its performance for the year ended on that date; and - (ii) complying with Australian Accounting Standards and the Corporations Regulations 2001; and - b. the financial report also complies with International Financial Reporting Standards as disclosed in Note 2.